Prusa Slicer Download (2.9.4) | Free 3D Printing Software For Windows, Mac, and Linux

 Custom Support Structure

-G-Code preview facilitates you to preview the print layer by layer to check if it is working correctly.
+G-Code preview facilitates you preview the print layer by layer to check if it is working correctly.
 It helps in a verified print setup with minimal errors.
+Press a single button to send G-code directly to your printer.
+Prusa Connect permits you to monitor your prints in PrusaSlicer.

 Multi-Material Printing Support